pixyzehn/pixyzehn.com/pages/rerere/index.md

 **Keep Items up-to-date**

-Repeat Pending → In Progress → Done → Pending... and improve items continuously.
+Repeat *Pending → In Progress → Done → Pending...* and improve items continuously.

 **iCloud Sync**

 Keep all your data in sync across your devices.

-**No registration, no personal data**
+**Privacy**

 We care about your privacy seriously.
-No registration and personal data is required.
+No registration is required, and we don't collect any personal data.

 **Accessibility**

 It's designed to be accessible to everyone, including those with special needs by providing built-in accessibility features.

-**Importing & Exporting**
+**Import & Export**

-Import and export all your data in multiple ways, so you can make full use of the data as you want.
+Import and export all your data in multiple ways, so you can make full use of the data.

+**Others**

+Dark Mode, Markdown support, Markdown Preview, Scan Text on iOS and iPadOS, Split View, and so on.

 <div class="no-marker-link">
 <a href="{{ site.links.rerere }}" target="_blank">